yeatmanlab/jsCAT/README.md

 // find the next available item from an input array of stimuli based on a selection method

+> **Note:** For existing jsCAT users: To make your applications compatible with the updated jsCAT version, you will need to pass the stimuli in the following way:

 const stimuli = [{  discrimination: 1, difficulty: -2, guessing: 0, slipping: 1, item = "item1" },{ discrimination: 1, difficulty: 3, guessing: 0, slipping: 1, item = "item2" }];

 const nextItem = cat.findNextItem(stimuli, 'MFI');